 About The Speaker

-Remona Aly is a journalist, commentator and broadcaster.
-She writes for The Guardian, is a regular contributor to BBC Radio 2’s Pause for Thought and is a presenter on BBC Radio 4’s Something Understood.
-Remona was also Deputy Editor of emel, a British Muslim lifestyle magazine.
+Remona Aly is a journalist and broadcaster.
+She writes for The Guardian, is a regular contributor to BBC Radio 2’s Pause for Thought and a presenter on BBC Radio 4’s Something Understood.
+She is also an editor and podcast host for various platforms.